 Other income, net primarily includes interest income, foreign currency gains and losses, and other non-operating expenses.
-Interest income was \$1.2 million for the year ended December 31, 2016, and \$1.3 million for both the years ended December 31, 2015 and 2014.
-The weighted-average interest rate earned on cash and investments was approximately 1% for the years ended December 31, 2016, 2015 and 2014.
-We recorded a net foreign currency gain of \$0.6 million in 2016, and net foreign currency losses of \$0.1 million and \$0.4 million in 2015 and 2014, respectively.
-The foreign currency gains and losses mainly resulted from gains or losses on intercompany transactions denominated in foreign currencies with subsidiaries due to the fluctuation of the U.S. dollar relative to other foreign currencies, primarily the British Pound sterling, Indian Rupee and Japanese Yen.
+Interest income was \$1.2 million, \$1.2 million and \$1.3 million for the year ended December 31, 2017, 2016 and 2015.
+The weighted-average interest rate earned on cash and investments was approximately 1% for the years ended December 31, 2017, 2016 and 2015.
+We recorded net foreign currency losses of \$1.8 million and \$0.1 million in 2017 and 2015, respectively, and a net foreign currency gain of \$0.6 million in 2016.
+The foreign currency gains and losses mainly resulted from gains or losses on intercompany transactions denominated in foreign currencies with subsidiaries due to the fluctuation of the U.S. dollar relative to other foreign currencies, primarily the British Pound sterling and Indian Rupee.